 About Brand Networks

 Brand Networks Simplifies SocialTM.
 The company delivers award-winning social media advertising software and services to hundreds of enterprise customers, including half of the Fortune 100 and 17 of AdAge’s 25 Most Advertised Brands.
 The Brand Networks Platform uses personalization data and powerful automation technologies to help marketers optimize their media investments across the social web.
 Media buyers can reduce campaign management time by 75% while increasing their return on advertising spend across Facebook, Instagram, Twitter, Pinterest, and LinkedIn.
-Brand Networks was founded in 2006 and is headquartered in Boston with offices in San Francisco, New York City, Rochester, Los Angeles, Chicago, London, Sydney, and Mexico City.
+Brand Networks was founded in 2006 and is headquartered in Boston with offices in San Francisco, New York City, Rochester, Los Angeles, Chicago, and Sydney.
 For more information, please visit bn.co.